-The Plan's infrastructure portfolio is comprised of four funds managed by Macquarie Capital Markets Canada Limited.
-One fund is based primarily in Europe, two are focused on the United States and Canada and the fourth is a global fund primarily focused on Europe and North America.
+The Plan's infrastructure portfolio is comprised of five funds managed by Macquarie Asset Management.
+Two funds are based primarily in Europe, one is focused on the United States and Canada and two are global funds primarily focused on Europe and North America.
 Information on each fund follows at December 31: